HFG43/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my Code Reviewers and Anwar Hussaini for collaborating in the form section doing pair programing.
+I would like to thank to my coding partner Anwar Hussaini [@githubhandle](https://github.com/M-Anwar-Hussaini) for working together with the contact form section!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>